tomdyson/wagtail-netlify/README.md

 ## Todo

-- [ ] Provide an admin view for reporting on deployments
+- [x] Provide an admin view for reporting on deployments
+- [ ] Allow adminstrators to trigger deploys manually
 - [ ] Allow developers to replace `Threading` with Celery or similar, for more robust async behaviour.
 - [ ] Tests